RTR logo

 28

-Hexadecimal numbers can only include the numbers 0 to 9 and A to F. If you try to form a hex number with other characters this error will occur.
+Hexadecimal numbers can only include the characters 0 to 9 and A to F; similarly binary numbers can only contain the digits 0 and 1.
+If you try to form a hexadecimal or binary number with other characters this error will occur.
 For example:

 Bad name